 The death claim must be filed within one year of the worker’s date of death.28

-The employee will work with a vocational rehabilitation counselor to find a new trade or profession.
+You will work with a vocational rehabilitation counselor to find a new trade or profession.

 Note that undocumented workers are not entitled to vocational rehabilitation benefits because federal law prohibits hiring illegal aliens.
 But undocumented workers are entitled to other workers’ comp benefits.30

-An injured worker should fill out an Application for Reimbursement of Claim Related Travel Expenses to claim mileage reimbursement.31
+You should fill out an Application for Reimbursement of Claim Related Travel Expenses to claim mileage reimbursement.31

-An injured worker can also request reimbursement for attendance at hearings.
+You can also request reimbursement for attendance at hearings.
 This includes food, lodging, and lost wages.32

 The insurance company will send a notice when the claim is closed.33